itsmeipg/youtube-danmaku/README.md

 # YouTube Danmaku
-This fork renders YouTube danmaku and supports parsing livechat as it downloads so it works for livestreams (that are live).
+This fork renders YouTube danmaku and supports parsing live chat as it downloads so it works for livestreams (that are live).
 Takes about 10 seconds to start working.

 # Live stream implementation logic